stated-tech/Counter.ink/README.md

 #### Future development

 In our continuous pursuit to enhance user experience and provide versatile trading options, we have future functionalities planned.
 A key feature that we aim to integrate is 'Partial Fill'.
 This function enables a user to have greater flexibility in accepting orders.
-For instance, if a user proposes an exchange of 10 ETH valued at 2000 euros each, another user has the choice to accept a partial order of, say, 5 ETH for 1000 euros, without the need for the proposer to create a new order.
+For instance, if a user proposes an exchange of 10 ETH valued at 2000 usdc each, another user has the choice to accept a partial order of, say, 5 ETH , without the need for the proposer to create a new order.

 Furthermore, our upcoming updates will focus on comprehensive testing features and strengthening the overall security of the contract.